tn-aixpa/faudit-taxonomy/README.md

 ### Examples of input and output
 Within each of the folders  [outputComuni](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/outputComuni) and [outputOrganizzazioni](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/outputOrganizzazioni) it is possible to see what is expected from the code.
 The input data is also available in [data](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/).

-### How to execute code:
+## How to execute code:
-- Before executing code, ensure to install all compatible Python version and its dependencies.
+- Before executing code, ensure to install all compatible Python version and its dependencies through (requirements)[https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/blob/main/requirements.txt].
 - Open the terminal in the desired location and execute the download of the repo:
 ```gh repo clone FluveFV/P1-SuggerimentoModificheTassonomia```
 - Then, use python to execute the individual script, i.e. :